 Hey Everyone couldn’t sleep.
-Been up for oh…19.5 hours so I decided I am going to drop a few things tonight.
+Been up for oh…19.5 hours so I decided I am going to write a few things tonight.

-Firstly I’m gonna DROP some knowledge (Not only for the public, but clearly for some physical therapists, and chiropractors as well).
+Firstly some knowledge (Not only for the public, but clearly for some physical therapists, and chiropractors as well).

 Sciatica is a SYMPTOM, not a DIAGNOSIS.
 It simply refers to a wide variety of sensations be it pain, burning, tingling, numbness, jolts, electricity, shooting, ache that occur in some region from the hip to the foot.
 Those symptoms and locations are dependent upon where and how much the nerve is compressed.